I shared President Obama’s Facebook post the other day about voting, and I had a friend respond that “She wished her voice mattered.”

-Too many of our citizens believe their vote won’t make a difference, or they buy into the cynicism that, by the way, is the central strategy of voter suppression, to make you discouraged, to stop believing in your own power. – Barrack Obama
+Too many of our citizens believe their vote won’t make a difference, or they buy into the cynicism that, by the way, is the central strategy of voter suppression, to make you discouraged, to stop believing in your own power. – Barack Obama

 It is your money, and this is your chance to say how it gets spent

 There are questions about specific issues, usually relating to health care and social services, that ask about allocating state funds, i.e., YOUR money!

 You already have skin in the game, so wouldn’t you want to vote in someone like-minded?

 The history of voting rights matters

 Although freedom of religion is a constitutional right, some states also used religious tests to guarantee that only Christian men voted.

 However, several states began using poll taxes and literacy tests to reduce the number of African American men who voted.

 “We no longer have to guess the number of jelly beans in a jar in order to cast a ballot,” Obama referred to one way they disqualified people from voting while delivering John Lewis’ eulogy.

 President Lyndon Johnson signed the measure on August 6 with Dr. Martin Luther King, Jr., Rosa Parks, and other icons of the civil rights movement at his side.

-Women weren’t granted the right to vote until 1920.
-Women have only been “allowed” to vote for 100 years.
-It was a long road to get here.
-Susan B. Anthony and Elizabeth Cady Stanton did not chain themselves to desks and endure being ostracized by society so I could sit here and do nothing.
-The history of POC and women who fought so hard for each of us to have a voice deserve that we honor them.
+Susan B. Anthony and Elizabeth Cady Stanton did not chain themselves to desks and endure being ostracized by society so that I could sit here and do nothing.

 Voting is the catalyst for change